framer/motion/dev/react/README.md

-# Framer Motion React Dev Environment
+# Motion One React Dev Environment

-This is a React dev environment for Framer Motion tests and examples.
+This is a React dev environment for Motion One tests and examples.

 ## Run